-The Agreement on Internal Trade (AIT) was an intergovernmental trade agreement signed by Canadian First Ministers that came into force in 1995.
-In 2017, the AIT was replaced by a new trade agreement, the Canadian Free Trade Agreement (CFTA).
+The Agreement on Internal Trade became effective August 1, 2009, subject to the passing of supporting provincial and territorial legislation.
 The Agreement requires each province and territory to issue the same type and level of drinking water and wastewater certificate which have been issued in other provinces and territories provided that the certificate is in good standing.

-Provinces and territories may require additional administrative or "non-material" requirements such as, but not limited to, the payment of fees, confirmation that the Operator's certificate is in good standing, training/testing on applicable provincial/territorial legislation or verification of employment as an Operator in the province/territory.
-The Agreement supersedes the Agreement on Reciprocal

-Certification for Water and Wastewater Operators signed in 1998.
+Provinces and territories may require additional administrative or "non-material" requirements such as, but not limited to, the payment of fees, confirmation that the operator's certificate is in good standing, training/testing on applicable provincial/territorial legislation or verification of employment as an operator in the province/territory.
+The Agreement supersedes the Agreement on Reciprocal Certification for Water and Wastewater Operators signed in 1998.

-The Canadian Best Practices for Water and Wastewater Operator Certification are to be used by each jurisdiction to review their programs and where possible to align procedures and rules to achieve the intent of the best practices in the most practical manner available which meets their individual circumstances.
+This document is to be used by each jurisdiction to review their programs and where possible to align procedures and rules to achieve the intent of the best practices in the most practical manner available which meets their individual circumstances.
 It is recognized that where regulations or other legal instruments would require amendments to achieve a best practice that provinces and territories will consider these changes as the regulations come up for amendment.